-With mild winters and abundant sunshine, the region of Provence, France, is always a good idea to visit.
-Home to vibrant cities, picturesque hilltop villages, natural wonders, and an extensive cultural program, there’s something to see and do in Provence all year round.
+With mild winters and abundant sunshine, the region of Provence is always a good idea to visit.
+Home to vibrant cities, picturesque hilltop villages, natural wonders, and an extensive cultural program, there’s something to see and do in Provence all year round!

-If your holidays in Southern France include the Provence lavender fields, then it’s important to figure out when is the lavender season in Provence.
+If your holidays in Southern France include the Provence lavender fields, then it’s essential to figure out when is the lavender season in Provence.

-The lavender season in Provence is not the same everywhere, and this quick Provence lavender season guide will tell you everything you need to know to choose the right time to visit the lavender fields in Provence.
+The Provence lavender season is not the same everywhere, and this quick guide will tell you everything you need to know to choose the best time to see lavender in Provence.

 In general, summer is the lavender season in Provence, and you can see the Provence lavender fields in full bloom from the last week of June to mid-August.

-However, the lavender season in Provence is not the same everywhere; the best time to see lavender in Provence depends on the altitude of the terrain and weather conditions during the previous months.
-This means that depending on where you want to go in Provence, you will choose different dates to travel or, if you are not flexible with the dates, you will choose different areas in Provence.
+However, the Provence lavender season is not the same everywhere; the best time to see lavender in Provence depends on the altitude of the terrain and weather conditions during the previous months.
+This means that depending on where you want to go in Provence, you will choose different dates to travel, or – if you are not flexible with the dates – you will choose different areas in Provence.

-GOOD TO KNOW: Why the harvesters don’t let the lavender fields in full bloom longer?
+GOOD TO KNOW: Why do the harvesters not let the lavender fields in full bloom longer?
 This is so they can extract the lavender oil when it is most potent.

-The next chapter provides a quick overview of the Provence lavender season by area, and the map will help you locate the different Provence lavender fields.
+The next chapter provides a quick overview of the best time to visit Provence for lavender by area, and the map will help you locate the different Provence lavender fields.